Observation of Galactic center in the sub-MeV gamma-ray band with electron-tracking Compton camera: Abstract

 \section{Abstract}

-We report the first detection of gamma-ray emission from the Galactic center in the 150--600~keV band using a linear, imaging-spectroscopy approach used in common telescopes with an electron-tracking Compton camera (ETCC) aboard the SMILE-2+ balloon experiment.
-A one-day flight over Australia resulted in a significant gamma-ray detection in the light curve and revealed a $7.9\sigma$ excess in the image map from the Galactic center region.
+We report the direct detection of gamma-ray emission from the Galactic center in the 150--600~keV band using the electron-tracking Compton camera (ETCC), which has a wide field of view of 3.1~sr. This represents the first application of this linear, imaging-spectroscopy method to observations of the Galactic center.
+Measurements in a one-day flight over Australia yielded significant gamma-ray detection in the light curve and revealed a $7.9\sigma$ excess over the background in the image map from the Galactic center region.
 These results, obtained through a simple and unambiguous analysis, demonstrate the high reliability and sensitivity of the ETCC and establish its potential for future high-precision MeV gamma-ray observations.
 The measured intensity and spatial distribution were tested against three emission models: a single point-like source, a multi-component structure, and a symmetric two-dimensional Gaussian.
-All models were found to be statistically consistent with the data.
-The positronium-related flux in the multi-component model is $(3.2~\pm~1.4)~\times~10^{-2}$~photons~cm$^{-2}$s$^{-1}$, which is approximately a factor of two higher than the value reported by INTEGRAL, with a discrepancy at the $2\sigma$ level.
-This difference may arise from unresolved sources or truly diffuse emission, such as exotic processes involving light dark matter or primordial black holes.
+All three were found to be statistically consistent with the data.
+The positronium-related flux provided by the multi-component model is $(3.2~\pm~1.4)~\times~10^{-2}$~photons~cm$^{-2}$s$^{-1}$, consistent with the value reported by INTEGRAL within $1\sigma$.
+These results establish the potential of the ETCC for future high-precision MeV gamma-ray surveys.